 Passing a JWT token to the web service (Table

-Create JWT sample
+Create JWT samplein moduleMain)

 Generated JWT Token can be passed to the web service by using Iterate Web request action.
-First, create a column with header value like'Bearer ' & [JWT]
+First, create a column with header value like'Bearer ' & [JWT]and then bind this column to headerAuthorization. -

 Verifying and decoding JWT (Table

-, are not validated by this code, so you need to do this manually (if required).
+Verification is done by signature validation and expiration time checking.
+Other fields, likenbf, iss, are not validated by this code, so you need to do this manually (if required).
 If JTW token is valid, module will return a json payload.

 JWT encode_decode.morph (26.6 KB)